singularis-mzf/doxy_mini_tram/multi_component_liveries/README.md

 ### How to use the advtrains interface

 Create a livery_definition table as described above, and apply it to your wagon definition using `multi_component_liveries.setup_advtrains_wagon()`.

+### How to use together with line number display

+multi_component_liveries does not support line number displays.
+Therefore, your model must use different texture slots for the livery and the line number displays.
+Pass the livery slot to `setup_advtrains_wagon()`.

+If you make your model with Blender and the `io_scene_b3d` B3D exporter, you need to make sure that everything affected by the livery must be only one mesh with only one material.
+Join multiple mesh objects like usual with the _Join_ tool.

+After joining meshes, your animations are probably broken.
+To fix them, create a new armature object, which has one bone for every animated part.
+This bone needs _Copy Location_ and _Copy Rotation_ constraints, which reference the bone with existing animation.
+Then, apply _Bake Action_ to the armature, using _Visual Keying_ and _Bake Data = Bone_ options.
+Now, you have exactly one armature, which is self-contained with all animations.

+The _Join_ tool preserves vertex groups.
+This means you need to make sure vertex group names do not collide, _before_ joining the meshes.

+Finally, add _Armature Deform_ modifiers to the mesh, one modifier per bone.
+These modifiers are unfortunately not preserved by the _Join_ tool.

+Now you can export the model as B3D, with all animations on the single mesh, and only one texture slot for this mesh.

+The Minetest Lua API allows you to set different textures for every texure slot, and multi_component_liveries will update only one of these textures.